exasol/spark-connector/doc/user_guide/user_guide.md

 ### S3

 When using with S3 intermediate storage please make sure that there is access to an S3 bucket.
-And please prepare AWS access and secret keys with enough permissions for the S3 bucket.
+In details, AWS Authentication is described in the [corresponding section of this document] (#aws-authentication).

 ## Versioning